eugenia1984/english/glossary.md

 - **energetic**: means having a lot of energy, enthusiasm, and a readiness to act.

 - **ergonomic**: refers to the design of products intended to provide optimum comfort and to avoid stress or injury.
 Ex.: ergonomic chair, ergonomic mouse

+- **even** is used to emphasize something unexpected or to include something in addition.
+For example, `She can speak many languages, even Tupi` means that it's surprising or notable that she can also speak Tupi, in addition to other languages.  **Even** is often used to emphasize something that may not be expected or is additional to what has already been mentioned.

 ---